PTC-Academic/LEGO-Spatial-Computing-Project/Documentation/2-Downloads.md

 speed up the download process.

-4. Use the link in the header of this section to go to the Getting Started page for Git.
-Scroll through this page and find the instructions for downloading Git.
+1. Navigate to the [Git Getting Started page for Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+Scroll through this page and find the instructions for downloading
-5. Download Git with all default settings
+    Git for your computer.
-6. Type where git if using Windows Command Prompt or whereis^ git if using Mac Terminal. **_If an error is received saying that “git is not recognized as_** **_an internal or external command, operable program or batch file” refer to_** **_the instructions below_** o To make sure Git is downloaded, follow these steps from Stack
+2. Type <where git> if using Windows Command Prompt or <whereis git> if using Mac Terminal.
+### Troubleshooting: If you see the error “git is not recognized as an internal or external command, operable program or batch file”
-          Overflow:
+Follow these steps from [Stack Overflow](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git):

 ```
 Modifying PATH on Windows 10: